 -

 Develop a Systematic Approach: Develop a systematic approach to solving differential equations.
-This will help you avoid making mistakes and ensure that you're using the most efficient solution method.
+This will help you avoid making mistakes and make sure you're using the most efficient solution method.
 A typical approach might involve the following steps:

 - Identify the type of differential equation.